 While most forks don't start out with a high valuation, it's possible for someone to maliciously fork or airdrop tokens and leave you with a large tax liability.
 Depending on the tokens trade, you could end up paying tax on an asset that was worth more when you received it than when you sold it.
 These are distinct possibilities when it comes to splinter currencies.

-Cryptocurrency Mining is Double Taxed
+Cryptocurrency Mining Taxes

 Cryptocurrency mining has become less common as professional operators have displaced individuals, especially for large cryptocurrencies like Bitcoin.
-That said, there are still many individuals that mine lesser known cryptocurrencies in the hopes of becoming rich.
+That said, there are still many individuals that mine lesser-known cryptocurrencies in the hopes of becoming rich.
 These individuals may be subject to double taxation when mining new coins.